ArcticSnow/snowpyt/README.md

-# Snowpyt: a library to visualize snowpits in Python
+# Snowpyt: an open-source library to visualize snowpits in Python
-Simon Filhol, November 2016, copyright under the MIT license
+Simon Filhol, November 2016, copyright under the MIT license terms, see the License.txt file

 Feel free to contribute to the project!!!!
 Many new features can be added...